USGCRP/gcis-conventions/gcis_resources/image.md

 - Generally, Figures and Image tend to be one-to-one.
 - It is acceptable if two Figures use the same component images, they may use the same Image object.

-**gcmd_keyword**
+**GCMD Keyword**

-Not yet implemented, but probably better applied to Figures.
+- Not yet implemented, but probably better applied to Figures.

-**region**
+**Region**

-Not yet implemented.
+- Not yet implemented.

-**file**
+**File**

-Should have a file with the type best suited to its image type.
+- Should have a file with the type best suited to its image type.
 High quality images strongly preferred.

+**Report:**
+- Image  may belong to a Report or Indicator.

+**Chapter:**
+- Image  may belong to a Chapter, if the Report is broken into Chapters and the image is within them.

 ## Unresolved Conventions